 Recommended previous knowledge

-Programming experience equivalent to INF2220 – Algorithms and Data Structures (continued).
-The course INF3490 – Biologically inspired computing may also give a useful background.
+Programming experience equivalent to IN2010 – Algorithms and Data Structures.
+The course IN3050 – Introduction to Artificial Intelligence and Machine Learning may give a useful background.

 - 10 credits overlap with TEK5010 – Multi-Agent Systems.

-The teaching includes 2 hours of lectures and 1 hour of group work each week.
+The teaching includes 2 hours of lectures and 1 hour of group work each week throughout the semester.